Collaborative Effort To Reinforce Transition Success Inc

 How does Collaborative Effort To Reinforce Transition Success Inc spend its money?

 Collaborative Effort To Reinforce Transition Success Inc directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Collaborative Effort To Reinforce Transition Success Inc tax-deductible?